 No, the Trezor One does not have a touch screen, it has an OLED display which can show up to six lines of text at a time.
 The Trezor Model T, Trezor’s newer hardware wallet, offers a touchscreen LCD display, but it costs three times as much as the Trezor One.

 Yes!
-The Trezor One, and the newer Trezor Model T, are both great ways to store Bitcoin Cash.
+The Trezor One is a great way to store Bitcoin Cash.
 Trezor hardware wallets offer top-notch security by storing your private keys on the device and protecting access to your wallet with both PIN code and available passphrase security.

 No, Trezor hardware wallets are not waterproof.
 Trezor does sell silicone and steel cases for their hardware wallets, but they are not rated as waterproof either.
-Should you drop your Trezor hardware wallet in water and it loses functionality you can always recover access using your recovery phrase, as your assets are stored on the blockchain, not on your physical wallet.
+Should you drop your Trezor hardware wallet in water and it loses functionality, you can always recover access using your recovery seed phrase, as your assets are safely stored on the blockchain, not on your Trezor device.

 Trezor is the company which created the first cryptocurrency hardware wallet, which was initially called the Trezor hardware wallet.
 Upon release of the Trezor Model T, they rebranded their first wallet the Trezor One.
-Trezor may also refer to their software application in which you can buy and exchange crypto in conjunction with their hardware wallet.
+Trezor may also refer to their software application.

 Trezor’s headquarters are located in Prague, the capital of the Czech Republic, where Trezor was created.

-It could be argued that the Trezor One is better than the Ledger Nano S. This is because the Trezor One (and Model T) offers users the ability to not only store their cryptocurrencies safely, but also purchase them with fiat and exchange them from the safety of the Trezor wallet app.
-This can’t be done with the Ledger Nano S. Not only that, but the Trezor One is also cheaper to buy than a Ledger Nano S.
+The Trezor One is better than the Ledger Nano S in some ways.
+This is because the Trezor One (and Model T) offers users the ability to not only store their cryptocurrencies safely, but also purchase them with fiat and exchange them from the safety of the Trezor wallet app.
+The Trezor One is also cheaper to buy than a Ledger Nano S.